Members create art using various media that promote creative expression. They meet on the 4th Thursday of each month in Mrs. Malone's classroom.

 The mission of HOSA is to enhance the delivery of compassionate, quality health care by providing opportunities for knowledge, skill and leadership development of all health science technology education students, therefore, helping students to meet the needs of the health care community.

 The Japanese Club consists of students with an interest in anime, manga, and Japanese culture as a whole.
-It will meet weekly on Wednesdays.
+It will meet weekly on Thursday.
 Meetings will consist of watching school-approved anime, discussing manga, special guest presentations, learning to speak Japanese, and doing crafts.

 A community service club that helps kids in our community and beyond.
 Our focus is not only on the community, but on those in need.
 The first Key Club formed in 1925 in Sacramento, California with 11 charter members.
 Today, Key Club is the oldest and largest service program for high school students in the world.
 It has more than 250,000 members in 5,000 clubs in 30 countries.
 Our club demonstrates the desire to serve others and make a lasting impact on our community.
 Key club is the “teenage” version of Kiwanis club.
 Key CLub is just one part of the Kiwanis family!
 The elementary communty service clubs are called K-Kids, the middle school community service clubs are called Builders Clubs, and the community service club for college is called Circle-K.